CharlesIrvineKC/mozart/guides/task_types.md

 **Important Note**: Users interact with a BPM platfrom such as Mozart by way of user application of some kind.
 The user application will allow the user to find tasks which may be assigned to him.
 Once the user accepts responsibility for a task, the application will then provide a user interface appropriate for accomplishing the given task.

-A user task has two unique fields: **:assigned_groups** and **:input_fields**.
+A user task has two unique fields: **:assigned_groups** and **:inputs**.

 * The **:assigned_groups** field specifies the user groups that are elibigle to complete the task.
-* The **:input_fields** field is used to select which process data fields are passed to the user that will compleete the task.
+* The **:inputs** field is used to select which process data fields are passed to the user that will compleete the task.
 If no value is supplied for this field, the entire process data is passed.

 ### User Task example